September 18, 2013 | Written by: Marcos Sylos

 SaaS offerings are easy to use since they already come with best practices and samples inside it.
 Users can do proof of concepts and test the software functionality or a new release feature in advance.
 Also, they can have more than one instance with different versions and do a smooth migration.
 Even for large environments, users can use SaaS offerings to test the software before buy it.

 IBM has embraced the advantages of SaaS and has built a portfolio of over 100 SaaS applications which solve critical business needs for our clients.
-Visit ibm.com/saas to learn more.
+Learn more.

 Are there any advantages to using SaaS that you would add to this list?
 Please connect with me on Twitter (@MarcosSylos) and let’s continue the discussion.